brkarcher/brkarcher.github.io/condor.md

 Sam crept low along the upper catwalk.
 As tempting as it was to peek over and get eyes on the ground, her ears would do a fine job, and they wouldn't risk giving her away.

-She followed this corridor—perpendicular to the one that led to the 'Mech elevator—to take her deeper into the complex, away from her searching enemies.
+She followed this corridor—perpendicular to the one that led to the service elevator—to take her deeper into the complex, away from her searching enemies.
 It went for a fair distance (100 meters, Sam guessed) before the catwalks terminated in rails.
 The walls of the corridor were lined with flat lifts, three on the left, three on the right, and three at the terminal wall of the corridor.
 The lifts had been summoned to different levels, seemingly at random.

 The nearest lift was on the level of the catwalk below.
 Sam stopped and listened to the silence for a beat before peeking over the side.
 With all clear and quiet, she mounted the nearest ladder and crept down to the lower catwalk.